umaine-cos420-group3/Sprout/README.md

 git checkout -- [name_of_your_file]
 ```

-You can always check the status again to see which files will be commited
+You can always check the status again to see which files will be commited.

 ## Commit Changes